Skip to Main Content

 As an example, a manufacturer may offer either 0 percent financing or a rebate of $1,000 on a car worth $35,000.
 If you qualify for a 4 percent interest rate on a loan term of 48 months, the 0 percent financing will save you money.

-But since there are so many moving parts to an auto loan — sales tax, trade-in and down payment being a few big components — the savings will vary widely.
+Since there are so many moving parts to an auto loan — sales tax, trade-in and down payment being a few big components — the savings will vary widely.
 Take into account everything you will pay upfront and over the course of the loan to find the right choice.
+Also keep in mind that some 0 percent APR deals are merely promotional financing, and after an initial period of 12 or 24 months, in some cases, your rate may rise drastically.

 Pros and cons of a 0 percent APR